 (a) prepared in the manner and form approved by the Minister; and

-(b) submitted for the approval of the Authority by the time determined by the Minister.
+(b) submitted for the approval of the FES Commissioner by the time determined by the Minister.

 (2) Subsection (1) does not apply to a local government in relation to a particular year if the Minister gives to the local government written notice that an estimate of its expenditure is not required for that year.

-(3) The Authority may give the approval referred to in subsection (1)(b) or may reject the estimate and require the local government to prepare and submit an amended estimate for the approval of the Authority by the time determined by the Minister.
+(3) The FES Commissioner may give the approval referred to in subsection (1)(b) or may reject the estimate and require the local government to prepare and submit an amended estimate for the approval of the FES Commissioner by the time determined by the Minister.

 (4) A local government is to comply with a requirement under subsection (3).

-(5) The Authority is to pay to a local government, by the time, and in accordance with the procedures, determined by the Minister, an amount equal to the expenditure of the local government approved by the Authority under this section.
+(5) The FES Commissioner is to pay to a local government, by the time, and in accordance with the procedures, determined by the Minister, an amount equal to the expenditure of the local government approved by the FES Commissioner under this section.

 [Section 36A inserted by No. 42 of 2002 s.
-15.]
+15; amended by No. 22 of 2012 s.
+43.]

 Division 2 — Emergency services levy and ESL category areas